Category methodology

 Real-world fit outranks spec-sheet inflation

-A cleaner, better-supported setup can rank above a higher-spec option with weaker practical fit.
+A better-supported setup can rank above a higher-spec option with weaker room, port, delivery, or support fit.

 -